chadnicu/gym.net/README.md

 # Entity Framework Core with ASP.NET Core MVC
-Mocked a sort of gym administration software
+College project for a "Gym administration software".